phantomaton-ai/smarkup/README.md

 ## Usage 🕹️

-To use smarkup, you can use the `smarkup` function to parse and render the markup:
+To use Smarkup, you can use the `smarkup` function to parse and render the markup:

 ```javascript
 import smarkup from 'smarkup';